lpwoodhouse/zabbix-agent-windows/README.md

 ## Role Variables

-The default values for required variables are listed below (see [`defaults/main.yml`](defaults/main.yml)).
+The values for default variables are listed below (see [`defaults/main.yml`](defaults/main.yml)).
 Ensure they are overwritten with the values you require.
-See [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) for guidence.
+See [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) for guidence on variable placement.

 ## Dependencies